WPManageNinja/wp-payment-form/readme.txt

 - Print Single Submission
 - Tax Calculated Amount
 - Custom Email send on form/payment submission
-- Resend notification from entries
-- Get payment with discount code

 == Accept Recurring or Subscription payments with Stripe / PayPal (Pro) == Sometimes, You need to accept subscription payments like $9.99/month.
 You can do that easily with WPPayForm Pro.
 You can setup your recurring payments details and start accepting the payments via card payments (Stripe) / PayPal.
 Your users don't need to create an account to make payments.